-You must enter the details of each transaction on a separate line.
-If you have more than five transactions to report on line 1 or line 8, report the additional transactions on Schedule D-1.
-Use as many Schedules D-1 as you need.
-Enter on Schedule D, lines 2 and 9, the combined totals from all your Schedules D-1.

-Do not enter "see attached" and summary totals from an attachment in lieu of reporting the details of each transaction directly on Schedule D or D-1.
+You must enter the details of each transaction on a separate line of Schedule D. If you have more than five transactions to report on line 1 or line 8, you can report the additional transactions on Schedule D-1.
+Instead of reporting your transactions on Schedules D and D-1, you can report them on an attached statement containing all the same information as Schedules D and D-1 and in a similar format.
+Use as many Schedules D-1 or attached statements as you need.
+Enter on Schedule D, lines 2 and 9, the combined totals from all your Schedules D-1 or the attached statements.
+Do not enter "available upon request" and summary totals in lieu of reporting the details of each transaction on Schedules D and D-1 or attached statements.

-Add the following amounts reported to you for 2005 on Forms 1099-B and 1099-S (or substitute statements) that you are not reporting on another form or schedule included with your return: (a) proceeds from transactions involving stocks, bonds, and other securities and (b) gross proceeds from real estate transactions (other than the sale of your main home if you are not required to report it).
+Add the following amounts reported to you for 2008 on Forms 1099-B and 1099-S (or substitute statements) that you are not reporting on another form or schedule included with your return: (a) proceeds from transactions involving stocks, bonds, and other securities; and (b) gross proceeds from real estate transactions (other than the sale of your main home if you are not required to report it).
 If this total is more than the total of lines 3 and 10, attach an explanation of the difference (for example, you were the nominee for the actual owner of the property).